 It's not the Spotify or Apple Music app you might be craving, but Deezer is still available for subscribers to stream music directly from the wrist – providing you have a pair of Bluetooth headphones at the ready, too.
 Once you're all set up, you'll have access to 44 million tracks, while Deezer Flow is a nice way to mix up your old favorites with fresh recommendations.

 Handily, you won't need a New York Times subscription to read all the biggest news stories of the day, with the Versa app condensing everything into small reading chunks.
 It's a handy tool on your wrist for catching some headlines, but you'll need to go find stories on the app or website if you want to read more – unfortunately there's no automatic handover from the watch to a bigger screen.

 Tennis may seem like a fun time when you watch it on TV, with the score being kept by tournament officials, but those prima donnas won't be showing up to your game at the local park, unfortunately.

-Approved by the US' Environmental Protection Agency, Air Index is able to give you a live update of the air quality at any point in the country.
-Updated every hour, you'll be given the air quality figures and, because nobody really knows what those mean, a circular face to tell you if that's good or not.
+Approved by the US Environmental Protection Agency, Air Index can give you a live update on the air quality at any point in the country.
+Updated every hour, you'll be given the air quality figures and, because nobody knows what those mean, a circular face to tell you if that's good or not.
 We're glad this one hasn't made it over to London yet, where everybody is breathing in soot like it's the industrial revolution all over again.

-Your wood-pushing activity stats are even beamed over to the Fitbit app and counts towards your daily goals – just don't go wild trying to max out your speed with a coffin down a hill.
+Your wood-pushing activity stats are even beamed over to the Fitbit app and count towards your daily goals – just don't go wild trying to max out your speed with a coffin down a hill.
 That'll end, probably, in your Versa being a watch orphan.